hubverse-org/hubDevs/README.md

 ## Set up package on GitHub

+Once the new package is launched, you can set it up on GitHub with:

 ``` r
 use_hubdev_github()
 ```

+*Note: Your GitHub token must have rights to create a repository in the hubverse organisation for this to succeed.*

 The function runs a number of internal utilities for setting up a hubverse package on GitHub: